12 Must-See Birds in Maryland

 ©Richard G Smith/Shutterstock.com

 The red-tailed hawk is the most common hawk in North America.
 They live year-round in Maryland and across most of the United States.
 You will find them in almost every type of habitat in the state, including scrublands, grasslands, woodlands, roadsides, parks, and pastures.
-In other parts of the continent, they even inhabit deserts and tropical forests.
+In other parts of the country, they even inhabit deserts and tropical forests.
 The majority of their diet comes from small mammals, but they will also eat birds, snakes, and carrion.
 They are large hawks with broad, short tails and long, rounded wings.
 These birds are rich streaky-brown above and pale below with cinnamon-red tails.

 Golden Eagle